MAIF/otoroshi/manual/src/main/paradox/plugins/built-in-plugins.md

 ### Description

-This plugin provide the endpoint for the client_credential flow token endpoint
+This plugin provide the endpoint for the client_credential flow